ECS-CS/html/Y1-Q4-Capstone/Week2Day1.md

 # HTML (10 MINS)

-The time you been waiting for.
-We will make functional navigational links.
+## Functional Navigational Links

-We will be focusing on this section:
+Today's lesson will focus on this section:

 ```html
   <nav>